 thinking about adding glass inserts to your cabinet doors.

 What to Check for When Buying Your Glass Door Cabinets

 1. Do the cabinets come with the glass from the manufacturer?
 Or do they come prepared for glass from the manufacturer and then you have to buy your own glass?

 2. Make sure that the cabinet interior is finished the same color that the door is finished so that you can see through the glass and it matches the door.

 Why Wouldn't Manufacturers Include Glass?

 Typically, kitchen cabinet companies do not include the glass.
-The main reason is because there are thousands of different styles of glass now that people are interested in using for their kitchen.
+The main reason for this is that there are thousands of different styles of glass now that people are interested in using for their kitchen.
 Therefore, most kitchen cabinet manufacturers will just prepare the door, which is done by cutting out the center panel and finishing the interior of the cabinet.

 Common choices are frosted glass, glass with etched designs, glass with stainless steel inserts, glass with copper inserts, and other combinations of inserts and styles.
-Clear glass isn't used as frequently as it used to, so a lot of companies do not include the glass with the cabinets.
+Clear glass isn't used as frequently as it once was, so many companies do not include the glass with the cabinets.

 Installing glass into the cabinet door can be accomplished in many ways.
 Often, the back of the cabinet door will have small carve spots where you can attach tiny clips that screw into the style and rail of the door.
 The clips pin the back of the glass to the cabinet door.
 However, this method of installing glass is becoming a little less common.
 Many installers now just use a clear silicone to bead the outside of edge of the glass on the back of the door.